There's a film coming...

 Extensive website covering permaculture action in the UK and international links and resources.

 UK publishers and distributors of other books related to self reliance, including permaculture.

 US publishers and distributors of books related to self reliance, including permaculture.

 Website of the U.S. permaculture magazine covering permaculture issues and news and resources.

 Agroecology research and teaching farm in Veracruz Mexico run by Ricardo Romero and Tania de Alba.
 One of a world wide network of centers demonstrating and disseminating agroecological principles and techniques with strong overlaps with permaculture.
 (Spanish language site.)

 Demonstration and teaching centre in Willits California for biointensive methods of agroecology developed by John Jeavons, not specifically associated with permaculture, but a major influence on garden agriculture around the world.

-English version of Argentine website of Gaia ecovillage, leading South American centre of permaculture teaching and community living.
+Website of Gaia ecovillage, leading South American centre of permaculture teaching and community living.
+(Spanish language site.)